-You want to exercise caution when you delete a workspace because there might be important data and configuration that may negatively impact your service operation.
-Review what agents, solutions and other Azure services store their data in Log Analytics, such as:
+Be careful when you delete a workspace because there might be important data and configuration that might negatively affect your service operation.
+Review what agents, solutions, and other Azure services store their data in Log Analytics, such as:

-The soft-delete operation deletes the workspace resource and any associated users' permission is broken.
-If users are associated with other workspaces, then they can continue using Log Analytics with those other workspaces.
+The soft-delete operation deletes the workspace resource, and any associated users' permission is broken.
+If users are associated with other workspaces, they can continue using Log Analytics with those other workspaces.

-The workspace delete operation removes the workspace Resource Manager resource, but its configuration and data are kept for 14 days, while giving the appearance that the workspace is deleted.
+The workspace delete operation removes the workspace Azure Resource Manager resource.
+Its configuration and data are kept for 14 days, although it will look as if the workspace is deleted.
 Any agents and System Center Operations Manager management groups configured to report to the workspace remain in an orphaned state during the soft-delete period.
-The service further provides a mechanism for recovering the deleted workspace including its data and connected resources, essentially undoing the deletion.
+The service provides a mechanism for recovering the deleted workspace, including its data and connected resources, essentially undoing the deletion.

 Sign in to the Azure portal.

 In the Azure portal, select All services.
-In the list of resources, type Log Analytics.
+In the list of resources, enter Log Analytics.
 As you begin typing, the list filters based on your input.
 Select Log Analytics workspaces.

-In the list of Log Analytics workspaces, select a workspace and then click Delete from the top of the middle pane.
+In the list of Log Analytics workspaces, select a workspace.
+Select Delete.

 A confirmation page appears that shows the data ingestion to the workspace over the past week.

-If you want to permanently delete the workspace removing the option to later recover it, select the Delete the workspace permanently checkbox.
+If you want to permanently delete the workspace and remove the option to later recover it, select the Delete the workspace permanently checkbox.

-Type in the name of the workspace to confirm and then click Delete.
+Enter the name of the workspace to confirm and then select Delete.